GraffiTab/GraffiTab-Backend/digitalOcean/provision/app-server.md

 ## Initial setup

 * Source `environment.sh` script.
-Upload manually `environment.sh` stored in Google Docs and source it in the current shell
+This script is generated at deployment time from CircleCI environment variables.
+It can also be upload manually from the version stored in Google Docs
 ```
 source environment.sh
 ```